 October 4, 2016

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 3Q2016 projects, please keep reading; otherwise, don’t!
 The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.

 TAKING IT EASY

 I’m a cultural and brand semiotician, and co-founder of the Boston- and New York-based branding and strategy agency Semiovox.